 Zimbabwe's first captain is born.
 Dave Houghton was also their first centurion, after making a painstaking 121 against India in Zimbabwe's inaugural Test, in Harare in 1992-93.
 Then his approach was dictated by the weight of the occasion, but ordinarily he was an attacking batsman of real quality.
 Against Sri Lanka in Bulawayo two years later, he smashed a massive 266, but his most famous innings came before Zimbabwe were granted Test status.
 In the 1987 World Cup, Houghton made a glorious 142 against New Zealand in Hyderabad - only one other Zimbabwean scored more than 12 - and led his side from 104 for 7 to within three runs of New Zealand's 242 for 7.
-He later became national coach, and he is now a TV commentator.
+He later became national coach and a TV commentator.

 A massive partnership at Lord's, as Bill Edrich and Denis Compton, in the middle of their greatest year, punished a modest South Africa attack.
 The pair added 370, with Edrich cracking 189 and Compton 208.
 At the time it was the highest partnership for the third wicket in a Test.
 It remains England's highest for the third wicket, and is the highest for any wicket in a Lord's Test.

 Ramnaresh Sarwan's maturity and the serenity of his strokeplay have been in evidence since his debut at 19, when he made a cool, classy 84 not out against Pakistan.
 It took Sarwan, who was born on this day, 49 innings to post his maiden Test century, and that was against Bangladesh, who were also at the receiving end when he made a double-century in 2004.
 Following Brian Lara's retirement after the World Cup in 2007, Sarwan was appointed captain for the tour of England, but a shoulder injury ruled him out and he lost the captaincy to Chris Gayle.
 The dip in form didn't come immediately - he made 291 against England in Barbados in 2009 - but he didn't play any Tests in 2010 and was excluded from the contracts list.
 He played the 2011 World Cup but was dropped again because of what the selectors said was a "focus on youth".